Always stay up to date

 How does steering and lane guidance assist provide support?

-Congestion, slow-moving traffic and narrow lanes are, unfortunately, not uncommon on the motorway.
-Over a long period, this means: maintaining a steady hand and patiently following the road.
-In such situations steering and lane guidance assist can help you – also at high speeds – to drive the vehicle in the middle of the lane and therefore relieve you from steering.
-Cameras detect the lane markings and consequently the driver assistance system orientates to the boundary lines of the individual lane.
-A glance beyond the borders of Europe demonstrates how much more advanced the technology already is today.
-In some countries, the BMW congestion assistant enables “Hands-Off” driving with steady speeds up to 60 km/h.
+Congestion, slow-moving traffic, and long, monotonous journeys are sadly not uncommon, especially on the highway.
+When this happens, you have to keep a steady hand and patiently follow the road, sometimes for long periods of time.
+In these situations, a steering and lane guidance assistant can help you keep your vehicle in the lane – at high speeds as well – and make the task of steering easier.
+Cameras detect the lane markings, thus guiding the driver assistance system to the boundaries of the lane you are driving in.
+A look beyond the borders of Europe shows just how much more advanced this technology has already become.
+In some countries, the BMW Driving Assistant allows drivers to cruise “hands-off” at speeds of up to 130 km/h.

 Benefits: Lane guidance assistants can relieve the driver from steering, offer a feeling of safety and, above all, make long motorway journeys more comfortable.